-The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS' infrastructure needs.
-It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and heating and cooling requirements in the SAWS service area.
-It also prioritizes and schedules them for funding and implementation through a multi-year plan.
+The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS infrastructure needs.
+It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and chilled water requirements in the SAWS service area.
+It also prioritizes and schedules projects for funding and execution through a multi-year plan.

 The CIP supports four core businesses: Water Supply, Water Delivery, Wastewater and Chilled Water.
 Water Supply CIP consists of projects to develop long term water supplies from surface and groundwater sources, including any transmission pipelines required to deliver these water supplies to SAWS service area.
 Water Delivery provides for the expansion, improvement and replacement of infrastructure required to produce and deliver water to the customer while wastewater CIP focuses on infrastructure for the collection and treatment of wastewater.
 Chilled Water CIP provides for the expansion, improvement and replacement of infrastructure required to generate and deliver chilled water to customers in the downtown and Port San Antonio areas.

 The 2019 CIP program totals $377.3 million and is summarized below:

 The overall funding split for the 2019 water production and delivery and the wastewater collection and treatment program is 77% repairs and replacements and 23% additional capacity to support new growth and development.

 The majority of SAWS’ CIP projects provide for routine, ongoing expenditures for major repair or replacement of infrastructure.
 Projects that are typically “one time” in nature and involve the development of a new water supply, the construction of new water production or wastewater treatment facilities or the acquisition of new technology that enhances service delivery could be considered significant non-routine capital expenditures.